-WAM Theatre opened our 2016 Fresh Takes play reading with The Last Wife, to a sold out and enthusiastic crowd.
+WAM Theatre opened its 2016 Fresh Takes play reading with The Last Wife to a sold out and enthusiastic crowd.
 This is the first Fresh Takes play to be chosen as a WAM Mainstage Production.

 In keeping with WAM’s double philanthropic mission, a portion of proceeds from this production will be donated to WAM’s thirteenth beneficiary, the Soldier On Women’s Program.